 The Boise National Forest’s vast landscape spans over 2.5 million acres of diverse forest and grassland.
 Located northeast of Idaho’s capital city of Boise, recreationists can explore the North Fork Payette River Canyon at 2,800 feet in elevation to the nearly 10,000 foot peak of Trinity Mountain.
 Whether you choose to explore any of more than 500 trails, or cool off in one of over 250 lakes and reservoirs, the Boise National Forest is truly an outdoor enthusiast’s dream!

-ATLANTA HIGHWAY DISTRICT - NEWS RELEASE - Forest Road 268 - Middle Fork of the Boise River to Atlanta, ID - Closed Until Further Notice - MAP.
+ATLANTA HIGHWAY DISTRICT - Forest Road 268 - Middle Fork of the Boise River to Atlanta, ID - OPEN OCTOBER 31, 2014.

 ROADS CLOSED DUE TO ROAD DAMAGE AND WASHOUTS: VIEW NEWS RELEASE

 UPDATE: Closure Area Reduced for Elk & Pony Complex Fires Effective November 7.
 VIEW THE NEWS RELEASE and new maps.

 Watch Videos of Special Places to Visit!